PostHog/posthog.com/contents/blog/speeding-up-posthog-builds-with-depot.md

 A 5x speed up with very little change to the existing workflow, just one line if we don't include the OIDC improvement.

-PostHog is a great product with a great team that has a lot of experience in building optimal Docker images.
-By building those images on Depot's builders, we are able to maximize the cache speedup of those optimized images, allowing PostHog to spend less time waiting for builds.

-A build that takes 16 minutes and is run 20 times a day accounts for over 5 hours of build time.
+The improvement here is deceptively huge.
+A 16-minute build that is run 20 times a day can account for over 5 hours of build time, slowing down progress.
 Faster builds mean less time waiting, fewer interruptions, and faster feedback and deploys.
-By switching to Depot, PostHog's Docker builds are 5 times faster.

-We are very excited about what we are building with Depot.
-Working with collaborators like PostHog shows that there are great opportunities to help out open-source projects!

-If you are interested in trying out Depot, we offer a free 30-day trial that includes unlimited build minutes.
-[Give us a try](https://depot.dev) and let us know if we can help speed up your container image build.
+By switching to Depot, PostHog can get more done, iterate faster and fix bugs without interruptions.

+_Want to give it a go?
+[Try out Depot's free, 30-day trial](https://depot.dev/)._